sguzunov/docs/docs/tutorials/02_net/net-tutorial.md

 ## Resources

 Before you start the tutorial, see the [.NET examples](https://github.com/Glue42/net-examples) on GitHub - a repository with sample projects that use the Glue42 .NET API.

 ## Setup

 First, clone the [tutorial repository](https://github.com/Glue42/net-tutorial)  and start [**Glue42 Enterprise**](https://glue42.com/enterprise/).

 After that, reference the `Glue42.dll`, located in `%LocalAppData%/Tick42/GlueSDK/Glue42NET/lib/net45`, in each of the projects.

 Repository structure:
-- `data` - contains an `exe` which hosts all client related data on port 8083;
+- `data` - contains an EXE which hosts all client related data on port 8083;
 - `config` - contains the configuration files for all applications;
 - `skeleton` - contains the skeleton of the solution in which you will start;
 - `solution` - contains a full solution to the tutorial, which you can use for reference how everything should work when completed;